 The Legatum Center offers Fellowships for incoming and current MIT students who have demonstrated a commitment to impact in the developing world through their entrepreneurial ventures.
 The Legatum Fellowship is a selective, year-long leadership program that provides personalized programming, networking and mentorship, entrepreneurial skills and knowledge development, and financial support (including tuition support, stipend and seed grants) to launch and scale ideas.

 The Legatum Center connects students to faculty and researchers across campus doing high-impact research at the intersection of development and entrepreneurship.
-Starting in Fall 2016, the Center will offer Research Assistantships for students seeking to understand and develop programmatic and policy interventions that promote systems change in the developing world through innovation-driven entrepreneurship (IDE).
+Starting in fall 2016, the center started offering Research Assistantships for students seeking to understand and develop programmatic and policy interventions that promote systems change in the developing world through innovation-driven entrepreneurship.
 The Legatum Center also writes case studies as education tools for students and educators.